omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 .. tip::

-   You can switch between the :guilabel:`Inputs`, :guilabel:`Browse Data` and :guilabel:`Charts` pages using the :kbd:`Alt+PgUp` and :kbd:`Alt+PgDown`
+   You can switch between the :guilabel:`Inputs`, :guilabel:`Browse Data`, and :guilabel:`Charts` pages using the :kbd:`Alt+PgUp` and :kbd:`Alt+PgDown`
    keys.